anh-pham-econ/macro_malaria/README.md

 - **`sickle_extraction.R`**
   - Extracts sickle cell (HbS) allele frequency data from raster / geospatial layers and aggregates it to the units used in the analysis (e.g. country-year or similar).
   - Requires spatial and raster libraries: `sf`, `geodata`, `exactextractr`, `terra`, `raster`, plus `tidyverse`.
+  - The raster datasets required for extracting sickle cell frequency distributions are too large to be uploaded to GitHub.
+However, they can be freely downloaded from the official sources specified in the script.
+Researchers replicating this part of the analysis should manually download these datasets from the links given and place them in the appropriate Data/ subdirectory before running sickle_extraction.R.

+If access difficulties arise, the author is happy to provide these files upon reasonable request.

 - **`gfcf_to_capital.R`**
   - Converts gross fixed capital formation (GFCF) time series into a capital stock series using a perpetual inventory or related method.